Psoriasis & Vitamin D Deficiency: The Ultimate Guide

 How to Test Psoriasis and Vitamin D Deficiency

 Vitamin D levels can only be accurately measured by drawing your blood by you (In-home test kit) or a healthcare practitioner in a medical testing facility.
-The blood examination that you need is called a 25-hydroxy vitamin D test.
+The blood test that you need is called a 25-hydroxy vitamin D test.

 Ways to get your Vitamin D levels checked